ionathanch/MutualInduction/CBPV/README.md

 * Typing.lean: Typing rules, renaming, and weakening
 * Evaluation.lean: Evaluation of (closed) commands,
   which doesn't evaluate under binders and branches
+* CK.lean: CK machine semantics, with soundness and completeness with respect to evaluation
 * Reduction.lean: Small-step reduction semantics for values and commands, which reduces everywhere to normal form